Woven Tuna is

 Why Woven Tuna?

-Tuna in Spanish is Prickly Pear Cactus!
+Tuna in Spanish means Prickly Pear Cactus!

-The tuna plant has tremendous value in the Andes, providing food, powerful medicine, and a habitat for the cochineal beetle which is the source of cochinilla, the revered cochineal dye that gives a vibrant red to textiles, and is known to have been used for thousands of years.
-And weaving tuna, we weave the stories of our lives.
+The tuna plant has tremendous value in the Andes, providing food, powerful medicine, and a habitat for the cochineal, an insect which is the source of cochineal dye, the revered vibrant red carmine dye that is known to have been used for thousands of years.

 Weaving Journeys Together